theodoremoreland/ProjectDashboard/README.md

 Each project is displayed as a thumbnail.
 Upon hovering over a thumbnail, a thumbnail overlay appears featuring the project's name and a list of icons representing the programming languages used.

-Additionally, each thumbnail overlay features a `Learn More` button, that when clicked, will display additional information about the project.
+Additionally, each thumbnail overlay features an `Explore` button, that when clicked, will display additional information about the project.

 Conditionally, a `Live Demo` button appears if the project is actively hosted on a live server.
 Clicking the button will open a new tab featuring the web application.